tarnfeld/osx-stack/README.md

 # osx-stack

-A set of instructions for installing my development stack on OSX (Lion)
+A set of instructions for installing my development stack on OSX (Lion).
+You may also need root for some of these commands! **Run all of these commnds from the root of this repository**.

 ## Install the basics